Best 9 Datto RMM Alternatives For MSPs (2026)

 RMM platforms split across three categories: standalone tools optimized for speed and simplicity, unified suites that combine RMM and PSA, and specialized monitoring platforms for hybrid infrastructure.
 Your choice depends on team size, operational complexity, and whether you prioritize integration or automation depth.

 For MSPs prioritizing straightforward deployment and ease of use, NinjaOne delivers reliable RMM without overwhelming complexity.
-The intuitive interface and responsive support lower barrier to productivity.
 For organizations wanting unified RMM and PSA without extensive setup, Atera consolidates operations with AI-powered ticket intelligence and flat per-technician pricing.

 For teams managing complex, diverse environments needing deep automation, Kaseya VSA offers the workflow depth and customization that justifies the learning curve.
 For MSPs with unlimited device models that reward growth, Syncro combines RMM, PSA, and MS 365 management with contract-free pricing.